Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 Property Location Estimated Annual Premium

-Estimates based on $300,000 dwelling coverage.
+Estimates based on standard homeowners rates for primary residences; seasonal policies typically run 25% to 60% higher.
 Actual rates vary by insurer, home age, deductible, and features.

-Overall homeowners insurance premiums rose 12% in 2025 and are projected to increase another 4% in 2026, making it more important than ever to shop around and compare seasonal home quotes.
+Overall homeowners insurance premiums rose about 8.5% in 2025 after an 18% surge the year before, and continued single-digit increases are widely expected through the rest of 2026, especially in catastrophe-exposed regions.
+Roughly 34% of homeowners saw their premium increase over the past 12 months, making it more important than ever to shop around and compare seasonal home quotes.

 What Carriers Typically Require